gapav/DiffMet/README.md

 This repo contains the source code for the developed precipitation nowcasting framework called "DiffMet: Diffusion models and deep learning for precipitation nowcasting".
+All notebooks are run in Google Collab, but enviroment for running locally is provided:

 ## Installing on local: